Create Power BI visuals using R

 In the example shown in the following image, three fields are selected: Horse Power, gear, and drat.
 As a result of those selections, the R script editor generates binding code, which is summarized as follows:

-- Create a dataframe called dataset, which is comprised of the different fields selected by the user.
+- Create a dataframe called semantic model, which is comprised of the different fields selected by the user.

 - The default aggregation is: do not summarize.